Contributing (and hacking onto) nixvim

 to avoid launching nvim with this configuration and simply build the configuration.

-The tests are then runnable with nix flake check --all-systems
+The full test suite can still be run locally with nix flake check --all-systems

 There are a second set of tests, unit tests for nixvim itself, defined in tests/lib-tests.nix